bhisaac/5eFP/5eFP-SRD.md

 **_Conflict_.** The conflict, detailed in your setting handbook, is an event with ongoing effects that changed the game world into an unbalanced and afflicted state (see Setting Handbook).
 A 5eFP game ends when the conflict is resolved.

-**_Creature_.** A creature can be a player character, a non-player character, or a minion, elite, or boss monster encounter.
+**_Creature and Monster_.** A creature can be a player character or a non-player character.
+A creature can also refer to a monster minion, elite, or boss found within a monster encounter.
+Monster and creature both carry unfortunate connotations in our modern world.
+The practice asks players to strive to set these preconceptions and cultural conditioning aside.
+Creatures and monsters in 5eFP can be good, neutral, or evil.
+They might have a leaning toward being lawful or chaotic.
+Neutral (neither good nor evil) is often the most common monster encountered.
+However, sometimes the name fits.
+Some creatures are frightening and terrible.
+Some monsters are, indeed, monsters.

 **_Difficulty Class (DC)_.** Difficulty Class or DC represents a task's difficulty.
 The more difficult a task, the higher its DC.